danesnick/old_website/_posts/2021-01-03-MyDeskSetup_Jan2021.markdown

 </div>

 #### Keyboard
-I've always liked using mechanical keyboards and  have used a variety  of different switches (mostly Cherry Reds/Browns/Blues and Logitech) from various manufacturers (Leopold, Ducky, etc).
+Iaboutve always liked using mechanical keyboards and  have used a variety  of different switches (mostly Cherry Reds/Browns/Blues and Logitech) from various manufacturers (Leopold, Ducky, etc).
 I ended up narrowing down to the [Keychron K2](https://www.keychron.com/products/keychron-k2-wireless-mechanical-keyboard) due to its affordable price, value switches, 75% size, and bluetooth functionality.
 The keyboard board itself is quite tall, so I paired it with the [Glorious Gaming Compact Wooden Wrist Rest](https://www.pcgamingrace.com/products/glorious-wood-keyboard-wrist-rest) for better ergonomics.
 The keyboard keycaps are not stock, but some cheap doubleshot PBT keycaps from  [HK Gaming](https://hk-gaming.com/) in the [Pegaso](https://hk-gaming.com/collections/keycaps/products/hk-gaming-dye-sublimation-cherry-profile-thick-pbt-keysets-for-mechanical-keyboard-139-keys-chalk) color scheme.
 If you end up buying the Keychron K2, I recommend swapping out the stock cheap ABS keycaps, as the typing experience greatly improves.

 #### Mouse